w3c/wai-curricula/content/designer/multimedia-and-animations.md

   * [G152: Setting animated gif images to stop blinking after n cycles (within 5 seconds)](https://www.w3.org/WAI/WCAG21/Techniques/general/G152),
   * [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content](https://www.w3.org/WAI/WCAG21/Techniques/general/G186), and
   * [G187: Using a technology to include blinking content that can be turned off via the user agent](https://www.w3.org/WAI/WCAG21/Techniques/general/G187).
-* Reiterate that flashing content can cause seizures and physical reactions for some people.
-Illustrate with examples of flashing content only when students understand the risks and are comfortable with being exposed to such content.
+* Show examples of flashing content.
 Emphasize that all interface components must be below the general flash and red flash thresholds, as any flashing interferes with the ability to use the whole interface.
 For references on how to design interfaces that flash below the general flash and red flash thresholds or that flash below three seconds, see [Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold).
 * Explain that interactions triggered by animations, such as additional movements when scrolling and decorative gimmicks, can cause distraction and vestibular disorders (such as dizziness, nausea, and headaches) for some people.
 Illustrate with examples only when students understand the risks and are comfortable with being exposed to such content.
 Discuss the use of preferences as well as technology specific properties to reduce or disable such animations.
 * Demonstrate the use of a screen reader to navigate an application that plays audio automatically for more than three seconds.
 Explain that the playing audio interferes with the ability to hear the screen reader output.
 Emphasize that there should be a method to pause or control the volume of that audio.
 Explain that the operating system often provides such method.
 For references on how to design interfaces with methods to pause or control the volume of any audio that plays automatically, see the following techniques:
   * [G60: Playing a sound that turns off automatically within three seconds](https://www.w3.org/WAI/WCAG21/Techniques/general/G60.html),